open-metadata/OpenMetadata/docs/open-source-community/developer/build-code-run-tests/ingestion-framework.md

 * [black](https://black.readthedocs.io/en/stable/) can be used to both autoformat the code and validate that the codebase is compliant.
 * [isort](https://pycqa.github.io/isort/) helps us not lose time trying to find the proper combination of importing from `stdlib`, requirements, project files…

-The main goal is to ensure standardised formatting throughout the codebase.
+The main goal is to ensure standardized formatting throughout the codebase.

 When developing, you can run these tools with `make` recipes: `make lint`, `make black` and `make isort`.
 Note that we are excluding the generated sources from the JSON Schema standards.